 Introduction to Java

-Java is a high-level programming language developed by Sun Microsystems by James Gosling and Bill Joy.
+Java is a high-level programming language developed at Sun Microsystems by James Gosling and Bill Joy.
 It is an independent platform.

 Java is similar to C++ and supports object-oriented programming techniques, which allows many C and C++ programmers to master the language quickly.
 Java also has GUI features that provide a better look and feel than the C++ language.